Çalkarası

 Çal Karası is a variety of red wine grape from the Çal district of the Denizli Province of western Turkey.
-It also gives its name to a wine produced from the grape, which is sweet with berry fruit flavours.
+It also gives its name to a wine produced from the grape, which gives flavours of red berries, sour cherry, rhubarb, peppers, spice, and flowers.

 History

 A local selection in an area that has been growing vines for thousands of years, the origins are probably in ancient times.